codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 }
 ```

 The `PublicClientApplication` object is what facilitates the communication to Azure AD B2C.
 And in the constructor, you can see how we're using the configuration variables to intialize various properties.
-(And look at the `RedirectUri` - looks familiar, eh?)
+(And look at the `RedirectUri` - looks familiar, eh?
+It's the __Custom Redirect URI__ from the __Native client__ section in the portal.)

 While the `UIParent` is a class which is used by Android ... which I'll get to in a second...